-"There are a lot of things that we don't know about chronic wasting disease," she said, "but with surveillance work, we are finding out more.'
+"There are a lot of things that we ing disease," she said, "but with surveillance work, we are finding out more."

 The department didn't get a lot of brain samples from Decatur County, she said.
 There were 19 total this fall and 11 of those came from north of U.S. 36.
 Of those, three tested positive.
-Does this show that one in four deer in the county might have the disease? she asked, adding that more tests would help answer that question.
+Does this show that one in four deer in the county might have the disease? she asked, adding that a "spongy brain disease that can more tests would help answer that